CRITERIA FOR REFERRAL

 Restorative Justice referrals are appropriate for...

-- A first-time offender (youth or adult)
+- A person who has limited offence history (youth or adult)

 - A young offender